 - giving cash grants to girls from vulnerable families to ensure they complete primary education

 - expanding Complementary Elementary Education (which provides an alternative route to middle school education to children who have never enrolled or have dropped out of school)

-- community awareness to improve enrollment.
+- raising community awareness to increase enrollment.

 - Improve quality and relevance of education